ytsr1988/github-function-test/README.md

 To test how branch, fork, etc. works.

-In branch-dragonpw now, added this new line by dragonpw.
+1. In branch-dragonpw now, added this new line by dragonpw.

+2. In master branch now.
+Directly change and update to the online repository.